-6-cylinder models Use only SAE class "S" cable-type traction devices.
-When installing chains, follow the manufacturer's instructions and mount them as tightly as you can.
-Drive slowly with chains installed.
-If you hear the chains contacting the body or chassis, stop and investigate.
-Make sure the chains are installed tightly, and that they are not contacting the brake lines or suspension.
-Remove the chains as soon as you begin driving on cleared roads.
+When installing traction devices, follow the manufacturer's instructions and mount them as tightly as you can.
+Drive slowly with them installed.
+If you hear them coming in contact with the body or chassis, stop and investigate.
+Make sure the traction devices are installed tightly, and that they are not contacting the brakes or suspension.

+Remove them as soon as you start driving on cleared roads.

-Chains of the wrong size or that are improperly installed can damage your car's brake lines, suspension, body, and wheels.
-Stop driving if you hear the chains hitting any part of the car.
+Traction devices that are the wrong size or improperly installed can damage your car's brake lines, suspension, body, and wheels.
+Stop driving if they are hitting any part of the car.

 Check the operation of your car's exterior lights at least once a month.
 A burned out bulb can create an unsafe condition by reducing your car's visibility and the ability to signal your intentions to other drivers.